Published Apr 8, 2026

 If I am successfully included on my partner visa application, how many hours can I work?

-If your partner is studying English, Vocational or a Bachelor level course, partners can generally only work 40 hours per fortnight.
+If you or your partner is studying English, Vocational, or a Bachelor’s level course, you can generally only work 40 hours per fortnight.

-If your partner is studying a Masters or Doctorate, then you generally will be able to work full time.
+If you or your partner is studying a Master’s or Doctorate, then you generally will be able to work full time.

 Nick